ehwest/mdn_qms/RM_Reference_Materials/RM_0001_Government_Identity_Information.md

 Medical Data Networks, LLC is a registered partnership in the state of Delaware.
 The starting date for company operations is 6/19/2020.
-The assigned United States EIN assigned is:  85-1505127
+The assigned United States EIN assigned is:  85-1505127 Dun & Bradstreet (DUNS) Number:  117909202

-The official HQ for company operations is:
+The company is registered in Delaware, USA:
 Medical Data Networks LLC
 16192 Coastal Highway
 Lewes, DE 19958